glennjones/microformat-node/README.md

 #### Supported formats

 Currently microformat-node supports the following formats: hCard, XFN, hReview, hCalendar, hAtom, hResume, geo, adr and tag.
-Its important to use the right case when specifying the format query string parameter.
+It's important to use the right case when specifying the format query string parameter.

 #### Response

 This will return JSON.
-This is example of two geo microformats found in page.
+This is an example of two geo microformats found in a page.

     {